 It tells you nothing more and nothing less.

-Cash on cash is a simple and beautiful calculations.
+Cash on cash is a simple and beautiful calculation.

 ROI is extremely difficult because it needs to take into consideration cash flow, tax benefits, as well as equity or appreciation which you don’t receive until after you refinance or sell.